 - 3 tbsp light soy sauce

 - Prepare the fish fillets as necessary.
-If using whole fish, scale, gut, and wash, leaving heads and tails.
-Then score the top side of the fish with 2-3 diagonal, not cross-scoring slits, 1/4 inch deep.
+If using whole fish, scale, gut, and wash leaving heads and tails.
+Score the top side of the fish with 2 - 3 diagonal, not cross-scoring slits, 1/4 inch deep.
 If using already prepared fish fillets, no need to bother with such.

 - Combine together the white wine, sake, soy sauce, chicken sauce, fish sauce, soy sauce, and sugar, in a bowl.
 Mix well.
 Pour into a large casserole dish or frying pan (provided it has suitably high walls), whatever you have that is widest.
 Heat to a boil by high heat.